Port Hope

 Plain's Hotel

-A wooden frame hotel built by Thomas Plain (1816-1899) at the corner of John and Park streets, burned down and was rebuilt in 1881.
+Plain's Hotel (pre-1980) A wooden frame hotel built by Thomas Plain [1816-1899] at the corner of John and Park streets burned down and was rebuilt in 1881.
 The building was demolished by the town in 1980.
 Johnson said that Haw's & Smith's hack horses used to pull in there to quench their thirst at the trough on the way to the GTR depot.

 Queen's Arms Inn

-Port Hope Commercial Advertiser: 24 Jun 1848 Is proving to be somewhat of an enigma.
-William Matthews posted an ad stating his acquisition in Sept 1844.
+Port Hope Commercial Advertiser: 24 Jun 1848 This hotel is proving to be somewhat of an enigma.
+William Matthews posted an ad stating his acquisition in September 1844.
 A December 1847 newspaper advertisement stated that T.W.
-Hastings (1796-1875) had "...taken the old stand recently occupied by Mr. William Matthews."
-In a Jan 1849 ad, John Reynolds of Reynolds's Hotel had "...taken the old stand known as the Queen's Arms Inn, lately occupied by T.W.
-Hastings."
-On 12 Oct 1852, proprietor George Reynolds identified the location as "...on Mill Street, next door to Mr. S. Hatton's Store."
+Hastings [1796-1875] had "...taken the old stand recently occupied by Mr. William Matthews".
+In a January 1849 ad, John Reynolds of Reynolds' Hotel had "...taken the old stand known as the Queen's Arms Inn, lately occupied by T.W.
+Hastings" on Walton Street.
+On 12 October 1852, proprietor George Reynolds identified the location as "...on Mill Street, next door to Mr. S. Hatton's Store."
 [Samuel Hatton (1813-1865), Grocery & Liquor Store, Mill St.].
-The 1856 business directory has Nicholas Winters (1823-1885) as proprietor.
+The 1856 business directory has Nicholas Winters [1823-1885] as proprietor.
 The inn may have been the one marked on the 1854 GTR map on the east side of Mill Street South, just north of Madison Street.

 Red Tavern

-The town's first inn, was reported to have been built in 1803 by James Hawkins (1759-1841), a blacksmith, along the west side of Brewery Lane, to the rear of the present Bell Telephone offices (Porter Block).
+The town's first inn was reported to have been built in 1803 by blacksmith James Hawkins [1759-1841] along the west side of Brewery Lane to the rear of the present Bell Telephone offices west of the Porter Block.

 Rosebury's Tavern

-(1823) was located on Walton Street at Lent's Lane, where the Midland Railway tracks once were.
+This 1823 tavern was located on Walton Street at Lent's Lane where the Midland Railway tracks once were.

 St. George Hotel